MicrosoftDocs/well-architected/well-architected/performance-efficiency/continuous-performance-optimize.md

 - *Maintain indexes*: Evaluate your indexing strategy to ensure that indexes are properly designed and maintained.
 Index maintenance includes identifying unused or redundant indexes and creating indexes that align with the query patterns.
 Database indexes help accelerate data retrieval operations.
 For relational databases, you need to monitor index fragmentation.
 You should rebuild or reorganize indexes regularly.
 For nonrelational databases, you need to pick the correct indexing policy for your workload.
 Use automatic tuning on databases where available.
 These features include automatically creating missing indexes, dropping unused indexes, and plan correction.
 For more information, see [Maintaining indexes to improve performance](/sql/relational-databases/indexes/reorganize-and-rebuild-indexes).

-- *Review model design*: Review the data model to ensure that it's optimized for the specific requirements of the application.
+- *Review model design*: Review the data model to ensure you optimize it for the specific requirements of the application.
 Improving query performance and data retrieval might involve denormalization, partitioning, or other techniques.

 - *Optimize database configuration*: Optimize database configuration settings such as memory allocation, disk I/O, and concurrency settings to maximize performance and resource utilization.